jdlehman/js_render/README.md

 # JsRender

 **Disclaimer: This is currently a "work in progress".
 More functionality, improvements, and docs are coming.
-Use at your own risk**
+That said everything does work, but the API might change in the near future.
+Check out the docs below as well as the [`examples`](./examples).**

 JsRender is an unopinionated Ruby library for rendering JavaScript "components" on the server side.
 This approach works with [React](https://facebook.github.io/react/), [Angular](ihttps://angular.io/), [Ember](http://emberjs.com/), or any other library of your choice.
 The only requirement is that there is a JavaScript function that returns HTML for the component or view such that it can be properly rendered on the server side (e.g. [`ReactDOMServer.renderToString`](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver.rendertostring) in React).